redhat-developer/gitops-generator/README.md

 This library generates the Kubernetes resource files and uses the Kustomize tool.
 The files are then pushed to the Git repository specified.

+For more information on the specifics of the resources generated, please refer to the [generation](./docs/generation.md) documentation

 ## Developement & Testing

 ### Prerequisite